silentgameplays/Simple-Debian-Setup/Debian 10.0.0 gaming install.txt

 13) Optional install shotcut for video/photo editing:

-* snap install shotcut --classic
+* sudo snap install shotcut --classic

 14) Optional adding and mounting a disk to Debian 10.0.0 Make sure to format the desired disk in the GUI Disks section to Ext4: